Chouffe/chouffe.github.com/_posts/2019-03-01-mxnet-made-simple-module-api.markdown

 (take 10 (ndarray/->vec Y)) ;(2.0 0.0 8.0 2.0 7.0 9.0 1.0 0.0 0.0 5.0)
 ```

 Now we can split the data `80/20`.
-We would nnormally shuffle the `X` and `Y` sets to avoid potential bias in the data distribution.
+We would normally shuffle the `X` and `Y` sets to avoid potential bias in the data distribution.

 ```clojure
 ;;; Splitting the Data Set in train/valid - 80/20